harshitapatil25/Amazon_Clone_Project/README.md

 # Amazon_Clone_Project
-This project is a clone of the Amazon website, aiming to replicate its key features.
+This project is a clone of the Amazon website.

 #Technologies Used
 - HTML, CSS